Pennsylvania Governor Primary Poll: Mastriano leads, majority undecided

-(WHTM) – A new WHTM/Emerson College Polling/The Hill poll shows Doug Mastriano leading the Republican field of candidates for Governor.
+(WHTM) – A new WTAJ/Emerson College Polling/The Hill poll shows Doug Mastriano leading the Republican field of candidates for Governor.

 Mastriano, a State Senator representing Pennsylvania’s 33rd District, leads with 16.2% over Lou Barletta at 12.4%.